alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 ##Reusing and returning solid  wood packaging

- You can reuse undamaged and uninfested wood packaging in
+You can reuse undamaged and uninfested wood packaging in:

 - the EU
 - countries that accept ISPM15

 If ISPM15 compliant wood packaging has been repaired, remanufactured or changed in any way, you must arrange for it to be re-treated and re-marked to maintain the standard.
 [Find a company]((http://www.timcon.org/FindASupplier/Default.asp)) authorised to carry out treatment to ISPM15 standards.

 ###Get help